Lymphoma Cancer Treatment

 There are dozens of subtypes of lymphoma, so having a physician who specializes in this cancer type can lead to better care for you.
 Knowing what type of lymphoma cancer you have is important to ensure you receive the best results for your condition.
 Your treatment plan may include chemotherapy, radiation therapy, cellular immunotherapy and stem cell transplantation.

-From diagnosis to management, our blood cancer specialists at Novant Health Cancer Institute have the experience and expertise to treat all types of blood cancers at locations across North Carolina.
+From diagnosis to management, our blood cancer doctors at the Novant Health Cancer Institute have the experience and expertise to treat all types of blood cancers at locations across North Carolina.
 These include the many different sub-types of lymphomas.

 • Medical oncology